Step Motor Basics

 An ideal stepper motor would have zero mechanical friction, its torque would be proportional to ampere-turns and its only electrical characteristic would be inductance.
 Ampere-turns simply means that torque is proportional to the number of turns of wire in the motor’s stator multiplied by the current passing through those turns of wire.

 Anytime there are turns of wire surrounding a magnetic material such as the iron in the motor’s stator, it will have an electrical property called inductance.
 Inductance describes the energy stored in a magnetic field anytime current passes through this coil of wire.

 Inductance (L) has a property called inductive reactance, which for the purposes of this discussion may be thought of as a resistance proportional to frequency and therefore motor speed.

-According to Ohm’s law, current is equal to voltage divided by resistance.
-In this case we substitute inductive reactance for resistance in Ohm’s law and conclude motor current is the inverse of motor speed.
+According to Ohm’s law, the current is equal to voltage divided by resistance.
+In this case, we substitute inductive reactance for resistance in Ohm’s law and conclude motor current is the inverse of motor speed.

 Since torque is proportional to ampere-turns (current times the number of turns of wire in the winding), and current is the inverse of speed, torque also has to be the inverse of speed.

-In an ideal step motor, as speed approaches zero, its torque would approach infinity while at infinite speed torque would be zero.
-Because current is proportional to torque, motor current would be infinite at zero as well.
+In an ideal stepper motor, as speed approaches zero, its torque would approach infinity while at infinite speed torque would be zero.
+Because current is proportional to torque, the motor current would be infinite at zero as well.